The Living Donor Protection Act of 2023 (H.R.2923 /S.1384)

 Finally, the bill requires the Department of Health and Human Services to update its website, brochures, and other media regarding live donation and access to insurance for living donors.
 Check out the American Kidney Fund's State of the States: Living Donor Protection Report Card to see how well laws in your state encourage living organ donation and reduce barriers for living organ donors.
 If passed, this federal legislation would ensure that every state has a basic level of protection, so that a person's state of residence does not make it more difficult to be a living donor.

-Chronic Kidney Disease in Research and Treatment Act (H.R.
+Chronic Kidney Disease Improvement in Research and Treatment Act (H.R.
 5027)

-Introduced by Carol Miller (WV-1) (H.R.
-5027) aims to improve the lives of those with kidney disease.
+Introduced by Carol Miller (WV-1)this bill aims to improve the lives of those with kidney disease.
 The legislation would increase awareness of kidney disease and expand preventative services.

 Specifically, among other provisions, the bill would: